Caliper-Corporation/TsmAPIsExamples/README.md

 More examples will be added.
 The following list summarizes exising examples.

-- [Vehicle Monitor](https://github.com/Caliper-Corporation/TsmAPIsExamples/tree/main/VehicleMonitor) presents a scaffold mordern C++/20 example of Vehicle Monitor plugin for TransModeler.
+- [Vehicle Monitor](https://github.com/Caliper-Corporation/TsmAPIsExamples/tree/main/VehicleMonitor) presents a scaffold example of Vehicle Monitor plugin in mordern C++/20.